Sphereon-SDK/easy-blockchain-sdk/csharp-net45/docs/EntryApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new EntryApi();
+            var context = context_example;  // string | context
             var chainId = chainId_example;  // string | chainId

             try
             {
                 // Get the last entry in the provided chain.
-This is the most recent entry also called the chain head AnchoredEntryResponse result = apiInstance.LastEntry(chainId);
+This is the most recent entry also called the chain head.
+Please note that the achorTimes will only contain the latest anchor time.
+Call getEntry to retrieve all times
+                AnchoredEntryResponse result = apiInstance.LastEntry(context, chainId);
                 Debug.WriteLine(result);
             }
             catch (Exception e)